hiergaut/CounterStrike1.6/README.md

 # CounterStrike1.6
-Clone of the Counter-Strike 1.6 game
+Present all my try/dev clone of the Counter-Strike 1.6 game

 ## Second clone : With Unreal Engine 5